 Projectors are one of the devices that are quite needed in today’s technological advances.
 Devices that can display images, videos, or presentations with a much larger size to a flat surface are needed for various interests.

-Projectors are much needed in the world of entertainment to display videos or watch together favorite soccer clubs in cafes.
+These devices are much needed in the world of entertainment to display videos or watch together favorite soccer clubs in cafes.
 For presentation purposes, projectors are needed in the world of education and business.

 What is a Projector?